 Fine needle aspiration is a type of biopsy procedure.
 Fine needle aspiration involves using a thin, hollow needle to remove samples of tissue or fluid from an organ of the body or a lump found under the skin.
 Once the samples of cells have been removed, they are sent to the laboratory for further testing.
-Dr Mark Edmond has received additional training in this procedure.
+Dr Simon Brebner and Dr Mark Edmond both offer this procedure.

 Your GP can refer you to an allergy specialist for assessment and testing.
-Once a specific desensitization programme is designed we can carry out and monitor the injections at the practice.
-This service is also available for bee sting desensitization
+Once a specific desensitisation programme is designed we can carry out and monitor the injections at the practice.
+This service is also available for bee sting desensitisation

-We can provide screening audiology testing as well as tympanometry for glue ear.
+We can provide hearing screening and workplace audiology testing

 We are an approved member of the Immigration New Zealand On-Shore Physician Panel and offer Immigration Medicals in Wanaka.
 More information is available here

-Every 2 years in September / October Breastscreen Aotearoa brings the mobile mammography bus to Queenstown and Alexandra.
+Breastscreen Aotearoa offers mammography in Frankton and other locations.
 This is a free screening service for women 45-70 years.
-If you have not used the mammography bus service before, you need to register for this by phoning Breastscreen on 0800 270 200.
+If you have not used the mammography bus service before, you need to register for this service by phoning Breastscreen on 0800 270 200.
 The nearest private mammography is in Dunedin.
 Find out more or register here

-It is part of our role to support people with problems of living, psychological issues and psychiatric diagnoses.
+It is part of our role to support people with problems related to the challenges of day-to-day living, psychological issues and psychiatric diagnoses.
 We understand your need for privacy in a small town.
 It is helpful if you book a long appointment to discuss these things.
-We liaise closely with local therapists and psychiatric services to support people with psychological issues.
-Some funding is available.
+We liaise closely with local therapists and mental health services to support people with psychological issues.
+Some funding may be available.
 More information here

-Nurse appointments are available from 8.40-6pm, including lunchtimes, for your convenience.
-Our nurses have been trained for specialist roles including
+Nurse appointments are available from 8.40am – 5 pm, including lunchtimes, for your convenience.
+Our nurses have been trained for specialist roles and can help you with

 In New Zealand pregnancy care is mainly done by midwives and specialist obstetricians.
 We are funded to see you free of charge in the first part of your pregnancy.
 We can arrange testing, discuss options for care and we are very experienced in early pregnancy complications.

-Wanaka has excellent midwifery services.
-Midwives will deliver babies at home, at Charlotte Jean birthing unit in Alexandra and in Dunedin.
-They are highly skilled in all the demands of rural midwifery practice and are funded to care for you until 6 weeks after the birth.
+There are some midwifery services available in Wanaka.
+Midwives will deliver babies at home, at Charlotte Jean birthing unit in Alexandra or in Dunedin.
+Local midwives are highly skilled in all the demands of rural midwifery practice and are funded to care for you until 6 weeks after the birth.

 Our doctors are happy to provide back up during your pregnancy.
 Normally we will meet you and your baby at about 6 weeks after the birth for a baby check and immunisation if this is your choice.
 This is an important visit in supporting you and giving us the opportunity to start a relationship with your child.
 Mothers are encouraged to make an appointment at the same time, to discuss contraception and any concerns they may have.